a-wf/demo-stock-handler/README.md

 ```

-if I have time, I want also add features like graphql API (`express-grapql or apollo-server-express`), change`mongo`by`Bookshelf + Knex + ProstgresQL`, create a customized error class, try to convert code in typescript and add metric producer for monitoring better.
+If I have time, I want also add features like graphql API (`express-graphql or apollo-server-express`), change`MongoDB` by `PostgresQL via`Bookshelf + Knex + ProstgresQL`, create a customized error class, try to convert code in typescript and add metric producer for monitoring better.

 ```

 Express

-Bookshelf+Knex+Postgresql
+Mongoose or Bookshelf+Knex+Pg  (to be able to configure)

-Graphql API
+REST API or Graphql API  (to be able to configure)

 Jest

 Supertest

+Typescript

 ```